Solois: Mythology

 Solois and his brothers were among the crew of Theseus' ship when he carried the Amazon Antiope to Attica.
 Solois fell in love with the beautiful Amazon, but only dared to reveal his forbidden passion to a close friend, and employed said friend to disclose his feelings to Antiope.
 The man did as told, but Antiope rejected Solois' amorous advances in a gracious and gentle manner, and spoke no word of it to Theseus.
 Nevertheless, her rejection left Solois inconsolable, so he flung himself into a river near the seaside and drowned.

 Theseus was very distressed when he was informed of Solois' death and the reasons of his suicide.
-He then remembered a prophecy he had once received from the oracle of Delphi, that he was to built a city in whichever foreign land he felt the greatest sorrow and affliction.
+He then remembered a prophecy he had once received from the oracle of Delphi, that he was to build a city in whichever foreign land he felt the greatest sorrow and affliction.
 He called the city Pythopolis, after Pythian Apollo, and the river that ran by it 'Solois' after his friend.
 He left there the deceased man's brothers Euneus and Thoas and entrusted them with the government and laws.